Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Related work

 \subsection{RCMDP related works}

-Russel et al. \cite{Russel2020,Russel2022} formulate RCMDPs which introduce uncertainty in the transition dynamics and the objective of the learner is to maximise the value subject to a limited constraint-cost budget.
-They propose the Robust Constrained Policy Gradient (RCPG) provides a policy gradient algorithm for robust-constrained RL with L1-norm uncertainty sets.
-For constraints, the algorithm uses Lagrange relaxation \cite{Bertsekas2003} to formulate the constrained problem into an unconstrained problem.
-While this technique is common in CMDP works (e.g. \cite{Achiam2017,Ray2019}), it is applied in a robust setting where the worst-case value is computed based on a list of sorted values or constraint-costs and the efficient algorithm by Petrik et al. (2005) \cite{Petrik2005}.
-Lyapunov-based reward shaping has also been shown theoretically to yield convergence -- albeit to a local optimum -- although its benefits have not been demonstrated in practice \cite{Russel2022}.
-Adversarial RCPG modifies the RCPG algorithm by replacing the worst-case value computation with an adversarial training scheme where the adversary provides transition dynamics that minimise the Lagrangian of the policy's RCMDP objective.
-The training is incremental, starting from the nominal model and gradually forcing to learn in less representative and often more difficult CMDPs.
+Russel, Benosman, and Van Baar \cite{Russel2021,Russel2022} formulate RCMDPs as defined in Sec.~\ref{sec: preliminaries}, effectively combining distributional robustness with constrained Markov decision processes.
+They propose the Robust Constrained Policy Gradient (RCPG), which is a policy gradient algorithm that uses L1-norm uncertainty sets and Lagrange relaxation \cite{Bertsekas2003}.
+While Lagrange relaxation is common in CMDP works (e.g. \cite{Achiam2017,Ray2019}), the algorithm additionally provides worst-case distributional robustness over the L1-norm uncertainty set.
+The worst-case dynamics distribution for a given state-action pair is computed by first formulating a list of sorted values or constraint-costs and then applying linear programming or a special-purpose algorithm to re-assign probabilities subject to the norm constraints \cite{Petrik2005}.
+Lyapunov-based reward shaping has also been shown to yield convergence to a local optimum, although its benefits have not been demonstrated in practice \cite{Russel2022}.
+Adversarial RCPG modifies the RCPG algorithm by replacing the worst-case value computation with an adversarial training scheme.
+In this scheme, the adversary provides transition dynamics that minimise the Lagrangian of the policy's RCMDP objective.
+The training is incremental, starting from the nominal model and gradually changing to less representative and more difficult CMDPs.
 These features help provide learning progress as well as robustness to the full constrained objective.